-The first Metro Bond related items, approval of an IGA with Metro for administrative funding and a timeline of items being brought before the Board of County Commissioners, was presented at a worksession on April16.
-The County Commissioners' first public review of the Local Implementation Strategy took place on April 23.
-Staff are also presenting information about Washington County's LIS at cities throughout Washington County as well as the Planning Commission.
-And, staff continues to work on a possible Phase One project.
-Both internal (Washington County staff) and external (with Beaverton, Hillsboro, Metro, and other agencies allocated bond funds) meetings continue to absorb a significant amount of staff time.
+The second draft of the Metro Bond Local Implementation Strategy (LIS) County will be presented at the Board of County Commissioners' worksession on May 28.
+The Commissioners' first public review of the Local Implementation Strategy took place on April 23; this second draft incorporates comments from the extensive outreach conducted by staff.
+Staff also presented information about Washington County's LIS at cities throughout Washington County as well as the Planning Commission and the Washington County Committee for Community Involvement.
+Additionally, work continues on the Phase One project.
 Please see pages 17-18 of this packet for our regular update on the Metro Bond.